Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 ![](assets/vhol-writeback.gif)

-You can repeat these same steps for the `cal` dataframe, the only change is that we'll name the table `CALENDAR_INFO`.
+You can repeat these same steps for the `cal` dataframe, the only change to make here is naming the table `CALENDAR_INFO`.

 ![](assets/vhol-write-cal.gif)